pataruco/uxdi/public/slides/afternoon.md

 # What we do

-### How to know if the organisation have a good engineering culture
+### How to know if the organisation have a good software engineering culture

 .row[
 Test driven development (TDD) .image-one-fourth--align-left[![TDD](https://pataruco.s3.amazonaws.com/ga/uxdi/deployment.png)]